-Three groups joined forces to protest about the way the rises in state pension age have been introduced.
+Three groups were represented at a protest about the way the rises in state pension age have been introduced.
 Find out what they’re protesting about and what needs to change.

 ￼Why are state pension age rises unfair?